jackdawe/MBP/README.md

 #Map pool generation

 For my algorithms to generalize well, I needed to train my agent on several maps.
-The **gwmpgen** command allows to easily generate a pool of training and test maps using this set of parameters:
+You can easily generate a pool of training and test maps using this command.

-### Command
+### Command name

 gwmpgen